open-telemetry/opentelemetry-js-contrib/GUIDELINES.md

 import type { Bar } from 'foo'; // OK
 ```

-Since the instrumented package is installed as a dev dependency, types are available during development.
+Since the instrumented package is installed as a dev dependency, types are available during compiling.
 Since they are not part of the public api, typescript removes these imports from the build artifacts during transpilation.

-To verify - `npm run compile` and check your `index.js` and `index.d.ts` files in the build directory.
-These files and any transitive files imported by them MUST NOT import the instrumented package.
+### Types Public API

+When a user install instrumentation package into it's typescript application, and `import * from '@opentelemetry/instrumentation-foo'` in his code, typescript compiler will look for the instrumentation package ["types"](https://www.typescriptlang.org/docs/handbook/declaration-files/publishing.html#including-declarations-in-your-npm-package) file `index.d.ts` and use it.
+If this file reference other type files such as `export * from './instrumentation';`, typescript will then import and transpile these files (and other transitive files they might use) as well.
+We will call these files "public" as they are exposed to the package consumers and processed by their typescript compiler when transpiling their applications.

+If one of these files `import`s from a package which is not in users' `node_module` directory, the instrumentation package will fail transpilation for end users' application which should be avoided.
+A common problem is "leaking" the types from the instrumented package (which we cannot assume to be found in end user `node_module`) in one of these public modules ".d.ts" files.

+When invoking `npm run compile` on the instrumentation package, typescript will generate the `.d.ts` types files in the `build` directory and will only include in them "public" types - those that can be consumed by user of the module.
+These may include:
+- Types that are `export`ed from the module, or types that are transitivly used in other types that are `export`ed from the module.
+- Types in `public` functions of exported classes such as `class InstrumentationFoo`.
+- Types used as [`Generic Type Varibles`] on exported generic types/classes/functions.

+Note that types that are used in non-public files (like `internal-types.ts` or `utils.ts`), or that are not somehow `export`ed from a module (for example - used in private function implementations), can safily use types from a "devDependency" package.

 ### Adding Types in Public API